-Highlights of her various concert appearance include Gustav Mahler's Symphony N° 2 under the baton of Zubin Mehta with Israel Philharmonic Orchestra, Leonard Bernstein's Mass under Ingo Metzmacher and Philharmoniker Hamburg, J.S.
-Bachís Christmas Oratorio (BWV 248) under Peter Schreier and Maggio Musicale Fiorentino Orchestra, as well as under Ivor Bolton with the Bavarian State Orchestra.
+Highlights of Talia Or's various concert appearance include Gustav Mahler's Symphony N° 2 under the baton of Zubin Mehta with Israel Philharmonic Orchestra, Leonard Bernstein's Mass under Ingo Metzmacher and Philharmoniker Hamburg at Musikhalle Hamburg; J.S.
+Bach’s Christmas Oratorio (BWV 248) under Peter Schreier and Maggio Musicale Fiorentino Orchestra (her debut at Teatro dell Maggio Musicale Fiorentino), as well as under Ivor Bolton with the Bavarian State Orchestra.
 Her wide-ranging concert repertoire includes Baroque music and Haydn as well as W.A.
 Mozart, Offenbach, Arnold Schoenberg, Richard Strauss and contemporary composers as Fabio Vacchi and brought her to famous concert stages as OSESP São Paolo, Tel Aviv Philharmonic, Festspielhaus Salzburg, Hamburg Music Hall and Gasteig Munich.